 - to prevent illness – cold and flu season, allergy season, annual detox, etc.

-- for weight loss – individualized programs based on your level of commitment, budget, and your unique metabolic rate and genetic make-up.
+- for weight loss – individualized programs based on your level of commitment, budget, and unique needs.

 What To Expect